An intervention using a new skin cancer aging app got teenagers to sunbathe less, and perform self-checks more.

 Going forward: focus on the boys

-From these promising results, the study’s authors concluded that interventions based on face-aging apps like Sunface do indeed work, at least in Brazil.
+From these promising results, the study’s authors concluded that interventions based on skin cancer apps like Sunface do indeed work, at least in Brazil.
 They note that researchers will need to conduct further studies to see if the effects also apply to other groups in other places.

 Likewise, future studies might focus on maximizing these beneficial effects even more, or encouraging self-tanning creams instead of exposure to real sunlight.
 In particular, researchers should look for ways of increasing the effects of the intervention on teenage boys.
 Though the intervention had a stronger effect on females, males are actually more likely to develop skin cancers such as melanoma.